whitesource-ps/ws-sbom-generator/README.md

 [![Python 3.8](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a5/Blue_Python_3.8_Shield_Badge.svg/76px-Blue_Python_3.8_Shield_Badge.svg.png)](https://www.python.org/downloads/release/python-380/)
 [![GitHub release](https://img.shields.io/github/v/release/whitesource-ps/ws-sbom-generator)](https://github.com/whitesource-ps/ws-sbom-generator/releases/latest)

-# WS SBOM Generator in SPDX or CycloneDx format
+# WS SBOM Generator in SPDX or CycloneDX format
-CLI Tool and a Docker image to generate SBOM report in [SPDX format](https://spdx.org) or in [CycloneDx format](https://cyclonedx.org/).
+CLI Tool and a Docker image to generate SBOM report in [SPDX format](https://spdx.org) or in [CycloneDX format](https://cyclonedx.org/).
 * The tool can generate reports on the following scopes (defined with: **-s/WS_SCOPE_TOKEN**):
   * Specific Project token - the tool will generate a report on a specific project (user key and token of organization admin or of Product Admin).
   * No Token specified - the tool will generate a report on all the projects within the organization (user key and token of organization admin).